 What sets it apart: The food is fresh and since it’s frozen, you don’t have to rush to eat it within a week, and they work directly with farmers.

-The bottom line: If you miss grabbing that trendy smoothie or chia bowl on the way to the office—or are in desperate need of fresh produce.
+The bottom line: If you miss grabbing that smoothie or chia bowl on the way to the office.

-The lowdown: Gobble was founded in 2010 and offers meals that are prepped by sous chefs and can be cooked in 15 minutes.
-They have a “lean & clean” menu for those who want healthy options and sides like soups, salads, cookies, and breakfast items that you can add to your order.
+The lowdown: Gobble was founded in 2010 and offers meals that are prepared by sous chefs and can be cooked in 15 minutes.
+Soups, salads, cookies, and breakfast items can be added to your order.

 The bottom line: If you want to feel like you’re cooking a gourmet meal, but prefer not to do any of the prep work.